 - 6 cloves garlic, peeled

 - 1 medium yellow onion, peeled and sliced

 - 1 medium potato, peeled and but into quarters or eighths, depending on size

-- 1 red bell pepper, seeded and cut into 3 – 4 pieces
+- 1 medium red bell pepper, seeded and cut into 3 – 4 pieces

 - Scrape the contents of the baking pan, including juices, into a large pot.
 Stir in the broth, tomato paste, dried basil (if using instead of fresh basil) and parsley.

 - Bring the pot to a boil, then reduce heat to simmer for 15 – 20 minutes.
 The potatoes should be fork tender.
 Add fresh basil during the last 5 minutes of simmering to soften.